 - Joining in any open group displayed in the expanded Group panel.

 - Requesting to join any closed group displayed in the expanded Group panel.

 - By moderators of groups, by opening the group and clicking the Invite link.

 - Teachers can invite students they teach and their parents to groups they moderate through the My Students and My Parents Zooms.

 - School Admins can bulk invite people to groups through the Students, Staff, and Parents Zooms.

 - School Admins can configure the Group Setup form’s Automated membership section.

-School administrators can automatically subscribe staff members, parents, and students to a group.
+School and district administrators can automatically subscribe staff members, parents, and students to a Group.

 Automated membership is based on a user’s Edsby role.
 The Staff Zoom can be used to identify which people are designated as which user type.